rgcgithub/regenie/docs/docs/options.md

 alternatively, the user can specify variant AAFs using this file.

-Each line contains the variant name followed by its AAF (it should correspond to ALT allele used in the genetic data input).
+Each line contains the variant name followed by its AAF (it should be for the ALT allele used in the genetic data input).
+AAF must be a numerical value (i.e. it cannot be '.').

 ```bash
 7:6187101:C:T 1.53918207864341e-05